Warning, this will upset some people

 I still experience and regularly feel fear and anxiety, as apparently I experienced so much intensity at that early time, that how I survived was to compartmentalise those experience’s and not feel emotions, particularly fear, a genuine fear for my life.

-I did my best for over half a century at avoiding owning that this was my reality, something in me wouldn’t accept it, I think because it was beyond my comprehension.
+I did my best for over half a century at avoiding owning that this was my reality, something in me wouldn’t accept it, simply because it was beyond my comprehension.

-As I was standing at my mothers grave, my gut feeling was all the confirmation that I needed before I could finally accept that this really happened.
+In 2018, at my mothers funeral, I was standing at my mothers grave, my gut feeling was all the confirmation that I needed before I could finally begin to accept what really happened to me.

 I had a recollection of a conversation I had with mum when I was in my late teens, where she said that she had “severe and undiagnosed post natal depression after I was born….”.